unnKoel/how-vue-works/README.md

 - how to implement slots?

-  Before render child component found in parent template, wrap up the block inside the scope of child component marks and compile it as a child template. then take the result of compilation as a parameter to render child component.
-In that process, using the compilation result of child template to replace the position `slot` resides.
+  Before render child component found in parent template, wrap up the block inside child component tags and compile it as a child template. then take compilation result as a parameter to render child component.
+In this process, using the compilation result of child template to replace the position `slot` resides.